PerfectlySoft/PerfectDocs/guide/MariaDB.md

 /usr/local/lib/pkgconfig/mariadb.pc
 ```

 Remove the occurrence of "-fno-omit-frame-pointer".
-This file is read-only by default so you will need to change that first.
+This file is read-only by default so you will need to change its permissions first.

 A typical configuration of mariadb.pc may looks like: